Generic Name: butalbital, aspirin, caffeine, and codeine phosphate

 Caffeine is cleared rapidly through metabolism and excretion in the urine.
 The plasma half-life is about 3 hours.
 Hepatic biotransformation prior to excretion results in about equal amounts of 1-methylxanthine and 1-methyluric acid.
 Of the 70% of the dose that has been recovered in the urine, only 3% was unchanged drug.

-The bioavailability of the caffeine component for Butalbital, Aspirin, Caffeine, and Codeine Phosphate Capsules, USP is equivalent to that of a solution except for a slightly longer time to peak.
-A peak concentration of 1,660 ng/mL was obtained in less than an hour for an 80 mg dose [see OVERDOSAGE for toxicity information].
+The bioavailability of the caffeine component of Butalbital, Aspirin, Caffeine, and Codeine Phosphate Capsules, USP is equivalent to that of a solution except for a slightly longer time to peak.
+A peak concentration of 1,660 ng/mL was obtained in less than an hour for an 80 mg dose.

-Butalbital, Aspirin, Caffeine, and Codeine Phosphate Capsules, USP is indicated for the relief of the symptom complex of tension (or muscle contraction) headache.
+Butalbital, Aspirin, Caffeine, and Codeine Phosphate Capsules, USP are indicated for the relief of the symptom complex of tension (or muscle contraction) headache.

 Evidence supporting the efficacy and safety of Butalbital, Aspirin, Caffeine, and Codeine Phosphate Capsules, USP in the treatment of multiple recurrent headaches is unavailable.
 Caution in this regard is required because codeine and butalbital are habit-forming and potentially abusable.